Azure/bicep-registry-modules/avm/res/service-bus/namespace/README.md

 ### Parameter: `privateEndpoints.roleAssignments.condition`

 The conditions on the role assignment.
-This limits the resources it can be assigned to. e.g.: @Resource[Microsoft.Storage/storageAccounts/blobServices/containers:ContainerName] StringEqualsIgnoreCase "foo_storage_container"
+This limits the resources it can be assigned to. e.g.: @Resource[Microsoft.Storage/storageAccounts/blobServices/containers:ContainerName] StringEqualsIgnoreCase "foo_storage_container".

 - Required: No
 - Type: string